Parker Porter

-Parker Porter (born April 22, 1985) is an American mixed martial artist who competes in the Heavyweight division.
-A professional since 2007, he competed for the Ultimate Fighting Championship (UFC) and Bellator MMA.
+Parker Porter (born April 22, 1985) is an American mixed martial artist and bare-knuckle boxer who competes in the Heavyweight division at Bare Knuckle Fighting Championship.
+A professional since 2007, he also competed for the Ultimate Fighting Championship (UFC) and Bellator MMA.

+As of April 13, 2026, he is #4 in the BKFC heavyweight rankings.

 Background

 Porter played baseball, lacrosse and football in his youth, the last from third grade until his graduation from Southington High School.
 Although he aspired to continue playing football, his poor grades prevented him from playing at the collegiate level.
 After high school Porter begun working out to lose weight, eventually dabbling in mixed martial arts at the age of 21.

 Mixed martial arts career

 Early career

 Porter made his professional MMA debut on October 13, 2007 at a Revere, Massachusetts night club, where he won the fight by KO in the third round.
 He was paid $300 for the bout and fought in front of an audience of 30 people.

 After his debut, he went on to compile a 5–2 record in various regional organizations, with one of his losses coming from future UFC Light Heavyweight and Heavyweight Champion Jon Jones.
 This fight was Porter's only Light Heavyweight bout, and he was knocked out in the first minute after a botched weightcut.
 During this period, he also captured the Reality Fighting Heavyweight Championship by knocking out Mike Dexter.

 Porter would defend the Reality Fighting Heavyweight Championship against Gabriel Gonzaga, who was returning after a layoff and in between UFC stints.
 Porter would lose the bout after he was submitted with an arm-triangle choke in the third round, losing the Reality Fighting Heavyweight Championship.